Bjoerns-TB/ttn-gps-tracker/README.md

 The folder ttn contais the payload decoder for TTN.

 The folder node-red contains a sample flow adding a geohash and storing data in InfluxDB.

+Changes:
+- Added versions for OTAA and LowPower